 - Obscenity or other mature themes not suitable for young audiences

-- Family friendly cartoons that target young minors and contain adult or age-inappropriate themes such as violence, sex, death, drugs, etc. Make sure that your titles, descriptions and tags match the audience that you are targeting.
+- Family-friendly cartoons that target young minors and contain adult or age-inappropriate themes such as violence, sex, death, drugs and more.
+Make sure that your titles, descriptions and tags match the audience that you're targeting.
+In addition, ensure that your audience selection accurately represents the audience that your content is suitable for.
 You can also age-restrict your content upon upload if it's intended for mature audiences.

 - Cyberbullying and harassment involving minors: Content that: